Point source: Fluid

 Fluid point sources are commonly used in fluid dynamics and aerodynamics.
 A point source of fluid is the inverse of a fluid point sink (a point where fluid is removed).
-Whereas fluid sinks exhibit complex rapidly changing behaviour such as is seen in vortices (for example water running into a plug-hole or tornadoes generated at points where air is rising), fluid sources generally produce simple flow patterns, with stationary isotropic point sources generating an expanding sphere of new fluid.
+Whereas fluid sinks exhibit complex rapidly changing behavior such as is seen in vortices (for example water running into a plug-hole or tornadoes generated at points where air is rising), fluid sources generally produce simple flow patterns, with stationary isotropic point sources generating an expanding sphere of new fluid.
 If the fluid is moving (such as wind in air or currents in water) a plume is generated from the point source.